-It works!
-With the first line we compile the main.c and the lib.c source code files to object files.
-We will get the main.o and the lib.o after execution of the and after this we link object files of our program with the needed system object files and libraries.
-We just saw a simple example of how to compile and link a C program with the gcc compiler and GNU 1d linker.
+lib.o: ELF 64-bit LSB relocatable, x86-64, version 1 (SYSV), not stripped main.o: ELF 64-bit LSB relocatable, x86-64, version 1 (SYSV), not stripped and after this we link object files of our program with the needed system object files and libraries.
+We just saw a simple example of how to compile and link a C program with the gcc compiler and GNU ld linker.
 In this example we have used a couple command line options of the GNU linker, but it supports much more command line options than -o, -dynamic-linker, etc...
-Moreover GNU 1d has its own language that allows to control the linking process.
+Moreover GNU ld has its own language that allows to control the linking process.
 In the next two paragraphs we will look into it.